sguir/ppgcourse/exercise_BP.md

 	main=expression("Heatmap of "~hat(Omega)~"("*d[ij]*"=1-"*rho[ij]*")"))
 dev.off()
 ```
 4.4.
-Explore the history of populations by performing an eigen-decomposition of the scaled covariance matrix of the population allele frequencies to allow representation in a two-dimension plot.
-This actually corresponds to a (between population) PCA–like analysis (**R in your laptop**).
+Explore the **shared history of populations** by performing an eigen-decomposition of the scaled covariance matrix of the population allele frequencies to allow representation in a two-dimension plot.
+This actually corresponds to a (between population) **PCA–like analysis** (**R in your laptop**).

 ```R
 pdf(file="omega_PCA-like.pdf")